 Although the numbers and statistics regarding addiction seem to be lower in Texas than other parts of the country, residents are still struggling with dependency in the form of alcohol, heroin, marijuana, and opioids.
-There are several factors contributing to drug addiction in Texas as well as strategies the state is working on in an effort to lower the current level of addiction.
+There are several factors contributing to drug addiction in Texas as well as strategies the state is pursuing an effort to lower the current level of addiction.

-Alcohol is the primary substance that is abused in Texas.
-The amount of people struggling with alcohol addiction extends from adults to young students.
+Alcohol ranks as the primary substance abused in Texas.
+The number of people struggling with alcohol addiction extends from adults to young students.
 Although younger users might not have a full-blown addiction, many have at least tried alcohol and participated in binge drinking, which is the consumption of five or more alcoholic drinks at a time.
 This is dangerous because of the likelihood of it turning into an addiction later in life.

 In a 2011-2012 NSDUH survey, about 48 percent of Texas residents who were 12 or older had consumed alcohol, which was only slightly less than the national average of almost 52 percent.
 In 2015, over 20,000 people enrolled into a treatment program, making up 27 percent of clients that sought out treatment for an addiction.